 This is a hotly policed law, so hot that it’s essential for you to keep in mind that it’s pretty common for people to steal bicycle lights!
 To be safe, always detach your bike lights and carry them everywhere when leaving your bike unattended to avoid such inconvenience and aggravation.

 10. Don’t bike while drunk.

 Many young Dutch cyclists, as well as many rowdy tourists, believe it’s okay to bike after drinking or indulging in that other favorite substance you can find in Amsterdam; however, riding a bike in Amsterdam while biking drunk will certainly lead to an accident and/or injury, oh, and biking while under the influence it is illegal in the Netherlands, and will at least result in a hefty fine.

-This does not only apply to biking but also to drive a car.
+This does not only apply to biking but also to driving a car.
 If you ever plan to drive an automobile, do not drink and drive.
-It is dangerous for you and to everyone around you.
+It is dangerous for you and everyone around you.
 Safe biking means safe and sound travel in the Netherlands.